Purchases of medicines in the EU/EEA

 Example

-Kari spends four months abroad every winter.
-She has a low metabolism and has to take medication every day.
-Kari therefore has to purchase medicines in the country in which she is staying.
-She uses a preparation that is pre-approved on a blue prescription in Norway, which was prescribed by her Norwegian doctor.
-She goes to the pharmacy in the country in which she is staying and collects the medicine there.
+Kari has a low metabolism and must take medication every day.
+She spends four months in Spain every winter and must therefore purchase medicines there.
+Kari uses medication that is pre-approved on a blue prescription in Norway, which has been prescribed on paper by her Norwegian doctor.
+She goes to the pharmacy in Spain and collects the medicine there.

 No prior notification